hfcintergalactic/ApplicationDevelopmentInPython/assignments/set5.md

 (1) Power
 ---------

-The first function that we will add to our calculator this week is the power function.
+The first function that we will add to our calculator this time is the power function.
 Recall that the outcome of the expression `2^8` is `2*2*2*2*2*2*2*2`.
 In other words, an expression of the kind `a^b` (raise the *base*, *a* to the power of the *exponent*, *b*) multiplies the base an amount of times indicated by the exponent.
-Since we implemented our multiplication function last week, we should have the required tools to implement this function.
+Since we implemented our multiplication function earlier, we should have the required tools to implement this function.

 Your calculator will implement the power function for positive numbers.
 Two integers should be provided to your function and one integer should be returned.

-You may choose to use the *power* function in [code/arith.py](https://github.com/hogeschool/Keuzevak-IADIP/blob/master/code/arith.py) as a starting point.

 Note: You can also choose to implement the power function as a recursive function.